 An animator is a special kind of artist that produces multiple images called frames which, when put together, create an illusion of movement.
 Take Disney movies, for example, which are created through animation.
 To become a successful animator, you need to have artistic talent and strong technical skills as well as a good eye for detail.

 A 3D artist isn’t like your regular one that puts paintbrush to paper and creates a fascinating masterpiece.
 This type of artist uses specialized design and drawing software to create computer images of people, buildings and objects to make sure they can be viewed from all sides as a separate element.

 Writing is an art in itself, having the creative talent to cultivate fictional stories or report a piece of news in an enticing way.
 However, technical writing is a rare form; these writers must have the skill to create technical materials, such as equipment manuals, appendices and maintenance instructions.

 Average salary: $69,010

 Illustrators use their creative skills to demonstrate stories through images for an intended audience.
 This could be through the front cover of a book or a series of caricatures, photographs or digital illustrations.
 In order to succeed in this field, you should have already completed a degree in fine arts.

-Interior designers are professionals who combine function, safety, style and beauty to create aesthetically pleasing interior spaces.
-They usually discuss the client’s wants and needs and design the project around their budget.
-Designers must also be technically advanced as they will use computer-based programs to create their vision boards.
+Interior designers are professionals who combine function, safety, style and beauty to create esthetically pleasing interior spaces.
+They usually discuss the client’s wants and needs, and design the project around their budget.
+Designers must also be technically advanced, as they will use computer-based programs to create their vision boards.

 Architects are responsible for designing buildings and structures.
 If you find yourself admiring the unique architecture of buildings and doodling sketches of random designs, this job will be perfect for you.